ODONATA OF WASHINGTON

 - Enallagma annexum (Northern Bluet).
 Common throughout lowlands, except center of Columbia Basin, and in mountains to 4550'.
-Less common than E. boreale east of the Cascades and more common in W lowlands; may also be superabundant.
+Less common than E. boreale east of the Cascades and more common in W lowlands, at times superabundant.
 Ponds, lakes, and slow streams.
-5 May-3 Nov.
+5 May-2 Nov.

 - Enallagma boreale (Boreal Bluet).
 Common from alkaline ponds in Columbia Basin steppe to boreal lakes in mountains to 5800'; much less common around Blue Mountains and in W lowlands.
 Ponds and lakes, usually with marsh vegetation.
 The most abundant odonate in some parts of state, emerging in vast numbers from eutrophic ponds in Columbia Basin.
 Found with E. annexum at many localities, but only one species occurs at many others.
 Apparently lacking from the slow streams where annexum is common.
 11 Apr-22 Oct.

 - Enallagma clausum (Alkali Bluet).
 Very local in Columbia Basin.
-Mostly limited to alkaline ponds and lakes, also along Columbia River.
+Mostly limited to alkaline ponds and lakes, also occurs locally on Columbia River west to Skamania County and possibly along its entire length.
 Especially abundant at Soap Lake and Lake Lenore, Grant County (1000').
-15 May-19 Sep.
+15 May-19 Oct.

 - Enallagma ebrium (Marsh Bluet).
 Locally common in lowlands and mountains (1100-3400') in N tier of counties E of Cascades.
 Ponds, typically with E. annexum and E. boreale.
 20 Jun-28 Sep.

 - Ischnura cervula (Pacific Forktail).
 Common throughout lowlands and in mountains to 5800'; most ubiquitous odonate in state.
 Marshy edges of lakes, ponds and slow streams, only species typically found in middle of dense cattail and bulrush beds.
 Easily established in small urban ponds.
 First odonate to appear in spring.
-20 Mar-30 Oct.
+20 Mar-8 Nov.